-Though the holidays of this world in some ways counterfeit God's holy days, it is obvious that they are very different.
-God's Word shows that we should not be involved in them!
+The holidays of this world counterfeit God's holy days, but it is obvious that they are very different.
+God warns us not to be involved in them.

 A scriptural explanation of the time of Christ's death, burial and resurrection, showing that He died on a Wednesday and rose from the dead on the Sabbath.